-The term Industry 4.0 describes a future vision for the digitalization of industrial production.
-Mechanical industrial production is linked with modern information and communication technology in such a way that a largely self-organized production is created: people, machines, plants, logistics and products communicate directly with each other.
-The operating and production data collected in this way make it possible to optimize not only individual production steps but also entire value-added chains.
+The term Industry 4.0 describes a future vision for the digitalisation of industrial production.
+In this process, mechanical industrial production is linked with modern information and communication technology in such a way that a largely self-organised production is created: people, machines, plants, logistics and products communicate directly with each other.
+The operating and production data collected in this way make it possible to optimise not only individual production steps but also entire value chains.

-Industrial image processing plays a key role here, as it allows individual production steps to be visually documented in detail and analyzed in real time with the aid of image recognition software.
-The obtained data can be used for quality assurance, process control and process optimization.
+Machine vision has a key role to play here, because it allows individual production steps to be documented in detail and analysed in real time with the help of image recognition software.
+The data obtained in this way can be used for quality assurance, process control and process optimisation.

-The hard- and software of an industrial image processing system can read in the digitized process data and execute the process described in it at high speed, with constant precision and for a virtually unlimited time.
+The hardware and software of an industrial image processing system can read in the digitised process data and execute the process described therein at high speed, always with consistent precision and for a virtually unlimited period of time.

-The described concept of industrial image processing is excellently suited if the image acquisition takes place under reproducible, constant environmental conditions (especially the lighting situation) and the measured parameter values trigger clearly defined reactions of the system.
+The described concept of industrial image processing is ideally suited when image acquisition takes place under reproducible, constant ambient conditions (especially the lighting situation) and the measured parameter values trigger clearly defined reactions of the system.

-It reaches its limits when environmental conditions can change or when interpretation of the determined parameter values requires human intuition, association or an (adaptive) discretionary scope.
-For in these cases, the human plant designer would have to be able to foresee every possible situation and determine the correct reaction of the plant for it.
+It reaches its limits when environmental conditions can change or human intuition, association or (adaptive) discretion is required when interpreting the determined parameter values.
+For these cases, the human plant installer would have to be able to foresee every possible situation and determine the correct reaction of the plant for it.
 Where this is not possible, artificial intelligence methods can be used to train industrial image processing systems.